43 Sports Trivia Questions [With Answers]

 Answer: 1967.

-Here’s the trap.
-Super Bowl I wasn’t even called the Super Bowl when it happened.
-It went by the “AFL-NFL World Championship Game,” and the snappier name didn’t go official until Super Bowl III.
+Here’s the trap: Super Bowl I wasn’t called the Super Bowl when it happened.
+It ran as the “AFL-NFL World Championship Game,” and the snappier name didn’t go official until Super Bowl III.
 So guesses drift to 1970, when the merger landed, or to whenever someone thinks the modern NFL began.

 Basketball Trivia Questions (12-22)